RishabhJain2018/rishabhjain2018.github.io/projects.md

     <img src="/images/contents/evalai.png" alt="CloudCV" class=" home-thumbnail" style="float: right; height: 90px; width: 90px;" width="100" height="100" />
     </div>
       <div>
-        Mentoring <a class="talk-title" href="http://evalai.cloudcv.org" target="_blank" style="color: #381ebc;text-decoration:none;">EvalAI</a>: An open source project which aims to build a centralized platform to host, participate <br> and collaborate in AI challenges organized around the globe and we hope to help in benchmarking <br> progress in AI.
+        Mentoring EvalAI: An open source project which aims to build a centralized platform to host, participate <br> and collaborate in AI challenges organized around the globe and we hope to help in benchmarking <br> progress in AI.
 Some of the key points which differentiates it from other challenge hosting platforms <br> such as Kaggle, Codalab, TopCoder etc:
       </div>
       <ul>
           <li>Support for custom evaluation protocols and phases.</li>